-Backfire effect.
-This effect –brilliantly illustrated by The Oatmeal– is an extreme form of the confirmation bias.
-It occurs when evidence that contradicts a person's belief actually makes it stronger.
+As brilliantly illustrated by The Oatmeal , the Backfire Effect is an extreme form of the confirmation bias.
+It occurs when evidence that contradicts a person's belief actually makes it stronger .
 This happens because many of our opinions aren't based on reason, but on emotion.

-The fixes to differing mental models are less straightforward, but they can help:
+The fixes to differing mental models are less straightforward, but here is a start:

 Awareness.
 When you encounter someone with strongly differing opinions than you, try to objectively uncover the areas in which your mental models differ, and where they overlap.

-Don't frame it as a battle.
-Most discussions spin towards the question of who is right, instead of what's the truth.
+Frame it as a cooperation.
+Most discussions spin towards the question of who is right , instead of what's the truth .
 Reframe the discussion as a mutually benefitting clash of minds that will get both of you closer to the truth.

 Talk in terms of the other person.
-As Olga Khazan from The Atlantic suggests in the below video, we often try to convince people with arguments that appeal to our values, not theirs.
+As Olga Khazan from The Atlantic suggests in the video below, we often try to convince people with arguments that appeal to our values, not theirs.

 [Steelmanning] makes us better rationalists, better arguers, and better people.Chana Messinger

 Expand your mental models.
-Charlie Munger, Warren Buffet's business partner, consciously expanded the number of mental models during his lifetime – from accounting, architecture, biology, economics, to philosophy, physics, and more.
-Expanding your mental models will allow you to reasons about issues from multiple angles.
+Charlie Munger, Warren Buffet's business partner, consciously expanded the number of mental models during his lifetime – from accounting, architecture, biology, economics, to philosophy, physics and more.
+Expanding your mental models will allow you to reason about issues from multiple angles.

 Mental Models are how Charlie refers to the key ideas in each discipline.
 Each idea is a concept (or model) about how the world really works that can be used to understand and solve real problems and predict real outcomes.Andrew McVagh